 It’s funny sometimes.

 I was at The Hour Glass in Sydney looking at some of the Baselworld 2014 releases from Rolex when three blindingly shiny watches came into sight.
-Now it’s no secret that watches-with-more-stones-than-I-can-count-on-all-digits are an exception rather than a rule at Horologium, and that by and large those that do make an appearance have precious stones as part of a broader artistic sensibility in the form of an image, or where the stones are a discreet part of the bezel, or something unusual.
+Now it’s no secret that watches-with-more-stones-than-I-can-count-on-all-digits are an exception rather than a rule here, and that by and large those that do make an appearance have precious stones as part of a broader artistic sensibility in the form of an image, or where the stones are a discreet part of the bezel, or something unusual.
 It’s rare that stone-bedecked watches show their dials here.

 However, something about the sheer weight and strong presence of this trio grabbed my attention that day.
 I thought to myself that even if these aren’t, aesthetically, something that I would select, not to mention how hyper-aware one would have to be from a practical standpoint with stones on the bracelet, the thought crossed my mind that Rolex does incredibly well with women’s watches, and with bejewelled women’s watches, so it was important for me to acknowledge this and to feature it.

-It was only after I started to write this that I realised something.
+It was only after I started to write this that I discovered something.
 I had unknowingly chosen to take photos of three rather significant watches whose announcement at Baselworld 2014 had somehow passed me by.

-I realised that these Oyster Perpetual Datejust Pearlmaster 34s weren’t ‘just’ bejwelled women’s watches, but that their release heralded an important breakthrough by Rolex.
+These Oyster Perpetual Datejust Pearlmaster 34s weren’t ‘just’ bejwelled women’s watches, but that their release heralded an important breakthrough by Rolex.
 Why they chose to do this via these watches, I can’t guess, but for those who are wondering – these are the timepieces in which the almighty big R chose to unveil its first commercially available watches equipped with a silicon hairspring called ‘Syloxi’, developed in-house after decades of research.